Security Threats & Fraud

-Below are actual fraud attempts recorded by our Customer Information Center or reported by other financial institutions and government agencies.
-Summaries often contain instruction on what to do if you recognize the fraud and suspect you’ve also been a victim.
+Below are security issues and fraud attempts recorded by our Customer Information Center or reported by other financial institutions and government agencies.
+If you recognize the fraud and suspect you’ve been a victim, follow the instructions in the summary.

 The IRS recently issued a Summertime Scams press release that warned about several tax-related scams, including these: